Parking enforcement FAQs

-Even if a penalty charge notice is subject to a warrant of execution, we'll only ever receive the £80 or £110 registered as a debt at the county court.
-Any bailiff costs attached to the amount in respect of recovering the debt is kept by the bailiff company.
+Even if a penalty charge notice is subject to a warrant of execution, we will only ever receive the £84.00 or £114.00 registered as a debt at the county court.
+Any bailiff costs attached to the amount in respect of recovering the debt is kept by the Enforcement company.

 Full details of the process are contained in our customer charter and procedures.